synergyjs/synergyjs.org/pages/api.md

   the values you want / expect
 - provide default values to ensure that your custom element still works (or fails gracefully)

-You should _never_ spread the intial props straight into your viewmodel.

 #### Lifecycle Hooks